libreswitch/lacpd/README.md

 * src - contains all source files.
 * include - contains all .h files.
 * tests - contains all automated tests for lacpd.
-* docs - contains the documents associated with this repo.

 What is the license?
 --------------------
 Apache 2.0 license.
-For more details refer to [COPYING](COPYING)
+For more details refer to [COPYING](https://git.openswitch.net/cgit/openswitch/ops-lacpd/tree/COPYING)

 What other documents are available?
 -----------------------------------
-For the high level design of ops-lacpd, refer to [DESIGN.md](DESIGN.md) For answers to common questions, read [FAQ.md](FAQ.md) For what has changed since last release, refer to [NEWS](NEWS) For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md)
+For the high level design of ops-lacpd, refer to [DESIGN](https://www.openswitch.net/documents/dev/ops-lacpd/DESIGN) For answers to common questions, read [FAQ](https://git.openswitch.net/cgit/openswitch/ops-lacpd/tree/FAQ.md) For what has changed since last release, refer to [NEWS](https://git.openswitch.net/cgit/openswitch/ops-lacpd/tree/NEWS) For the current list of contributors and maintainers, refer to [AUTHORS](https://git.openswitch.net/cgit/openswitch/ops-lacpd/tree/AUTHORS.md)
+For the design of link aggregation, refer to [link_aggregation_design](https://www.openswitch.net/documents/dev/link_aggregation_design)

 For general information about OpenSwitch project refer to http://www.openswitch.net